wolfv/silverstripe-markdowneditorfield/README.md

 ---

-### Example for an Page DataObject with an additional MarkdownText Field, that automatically caches parsed Markdown into the "Content" Field, so you can later add TinyMCE back.
+### Example for a Page

+DataObject with an additional MarkdownText Field, that automatically caches parsed Markdown into the "Content" Field, so you can later add TinyMCE back.

 ```php
 class Page extends SiteTree {